 The Delaware General Corporation Law provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation or bylaws, unless either a corporation's certificate of incorporation or bylaws require a greater percentage.
-Our amended and restated certificate of incorporation provides that the affirmative vote of holders of at least $66^2/3\%$ of the total votes eligible to be cast in the election of directors will be required to amend, alter, change or repeal our bylaws and specified provisions of our amended and restated certificate of incorporation.
-This requirement of a super-majority vote to approve amendments to our amended and restated certificate of incorporation and bylaws could enable a minority of our stockholders to exercise veto power over any such amendments.
+Our amended and restated certificate of incorporation provides that the affirmative vote of holders of at least 662/3% of the total votes eligible to be cast in the election of directors will be required to amend, alter, change or repeal our bylaws and specified provisions of our amended and restated certificate of incorporation and bylaws could enable a minority of our stockholders to exercise veto power over any such amendments.